Here’s what we know:

 Who Does Best on T4 Thyroid Medication?

-Does this mean you have to take T3 thyroid medication if you want to lose weight?
+Does this mean you have to take T3 and T2 if you want to lose weight?

-There are still plenty of people who do well on levothyroxine and Synthroid and who can lose weight on these medications.
+There are still plenty of people who do well on levothyroxine and Synthroid.

 - Treatment naive – If you’ve never used thyroid medication before at all then starting with levothyroxine is a great idea.
 It is much more gentle and milder compared to other thyroid medications.